newrelic/centurion/README.md

    ports are not HTTP services, this allows you to only health check the ports that are.
 The default is an empty array.
 If you have non-HTTP services that you want to check, see Custom Health Checks in the previous section.
- * `rolling_deploy_on_docker_failure` => What to do when Centurion encounters an error stopping or starting a container during a rolling deploy.
+ * `rolling_deploy_on_failure` => What to do when Centurion encounters an error stopping or starting a container during a rolling deploy.
 By default, when an error is encountered the deploy will stop and immediately raise that error.
 If this option is set to `:continue` Centurion will continue deploying to the remaining hosts and raise at the end.

 ###Deploy a project to a fleet of Docker servers